vargaeric/class-incremental-learning/README.md

 # Master Thesis Progress Tracking

+## Week 10 (04.29 - 05.05)

+This week, we cleaned up all the unused files from the original PyCIL framework, in which we conducted all the preliminary proof of concept experiments.
+Currently, we have two implementations: the `class-incremental-learning` and `class-incremental-learning-2` folders.
+Most likely, we will continue with the aforementioned implementation as its implementation and hyperparameters are closer to the original iCaRL paper implementation.

 ## Week 9 (04.22 - 04.28)

 We have reorganized and refactored the structure of the folders and files, as